menu

 How Each Small Battle Strengthens Your Will

 You may think that taking a cold shower is meaningless and wonder how it connects to your bigger goals.
 The connection is direct and powerful.
-Discipline is not a specialized skill you use only for big projects; it is a general-purpose tool that requires focus.
+Discipline isn’t a specialized skill you use only for big projects; it’s a general-purpose tool.

 Every time you win one of these tiny battles, you cast a vote for a more disciplined version of yourself.
 These votes add up, and over time, you build a new identity through consistent habits.
 You stop seeing yourself as someone who quits and start seeing yourself as someone who finishes what they start.